InstaPy/InstaPy/README.md

 #in this case: 100 dog-posts and 100 cat-posts
 session.like_by_tags(['#dog', 'cat'], amount=100)

+#likes specified amount of posts for each hashtag in the array (the '#' is optional)
+#in this case: 100 dog-posts and 100 cat-posts including media entities from top posts section (skip top posts y default)
+session.like_by_tags(['#dog', 'cat'], amount=100, skip_top_posts=False)

 #likes specified amount of posts for each location in the array
 #in this case: 100 posts geotagged at the chrysler building and 100 posts geotagged at the salton sea
 session.like_by_locations(['26429/chrysler-building/', '224442573/salton-sea/'], amount=100)

+#likes specified amount of posts for each location in the array including top posts
+#in this case: 100 posts geotagged at the chrysler building and 100 posts geotagged at the salton sea and include media entities from top posts section (skip top posts by default)
+session.like_by_locations(['26429/chrysler-building/', '224442573/salton-sea/'], amount=100, skip_top_posts=False)

 #gets tags from image passed as instagram-url and likes specified amount of images for each tag
 session.like_from_image(url='www.instagram.com/p/BSrfITEFUAM/', amount=100)